 CycloneDX was originally designed for use with OWASP Dependency-Track, an open-source software composition analysis platform with a focus on continuous component analysis.
 Research into existing specifications such as SWID and SPDX revealed that neither specification was robust enough for application security contexts nor did these projects meet the basic requirements for wide-spread adoption within both enterprise build systems and the open source community.

 After many discussions with Dependency-Track users and volunteers, a decision was made to create a new specification with the sole purpose of being lightweight, easily adoptable, and with a security-first approach.
 The new specification would build upon existing specifications where possible.
 CycloneDX incorporated SPDX license IDs as they were widely adopted and recognized within the community.
 Adoption for the emerging Package URL (purl) specification was also included to provide CycloneDX a reference to the native ecosystem metadata about the component.

-Today, many organizations using Dependency-Track do so using CycloneDX as their preferred BoM format.
-Publishing CycloneDX BoMs can be handled through an API or via the Dependency-Check Jenkins plugin, currently in use by thousands of organizations.
+Today, many organizations using Dependency-Track do so using CycloneDX as their preferred BOM format.
+Publishing CycloneDX BOMs can be handled through an API or via the Dependency-Track Jenkins plugin, currently in use by thousands of organizations.